isomerpages/moe-chungchenghighyis/pages/Cyber Wellness.md

 permalink: /cyber-wellness/
 description: ""
 ---
 Cyber Wellness (CW) refers to the positive well-being of Internet users.
 It involves an understanding of online behaviour and awareness of how to protect oneself in cyberspace.
 The focus of CW is about helping students to become responsible digital learners.

 ### MOE's Cyber Wellness (CW) Education

 MOE uses the CW framework to develop the child’s instinct to protect and empower him to take responsibility for his own well-being in cyberspace.
 The three principles, ‘Respect for Self and Others’, ‘Safe and Responsible Use’ and ‘Positive Peer Influence’ when adhered to will anchor a child’s well-being in cyberspace as he will then be able to make careful and well-considered decisions.

-For more information, please click [here](https://www.ictconnection.moe.edu.sg/cyber-wellness/for-parents).  - broken link
+For more information, please click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/cyber-wellness).

 ### Media Literacy Council (MLC)